 Din Tai Fung

-Our girls can’t get enough xiao long baos (小籠包) and dry fried green beans (乾扁四季豆).
+Our girls can’t get enough xiao long bao (小籠包) and dry fried green beans (乾扁四季豆).
 To avoid the long queues, we go to the location within Shinkong Mitsukoshi – arrive before the office lunch rush and you won’t have a problem getting a seat, otherwise grab a number and shop while you wait.
-They have high chairs and baby utensils available, and the food is served within minutes of ordering.
+It has high chairs and baby utensils available, and the food is served within minutes of ordering.
 Always a plus when you’re dealing with hangry kids!
 Post-lunch, get some refreshing mango shaved ice from Ice Monster next door at Breeze Song Gao.

-Address: Shin Kong Mitsukosh Hisnyi Place A4, B2, 19 Sungkao Road, Xinyi District. 名稱: 鼎泰豐. 地址: 台北市松高路19號B2 (新光三越信義新天地A4館)
+Din Tai Fung, Shin Kong Mitsukosh Hisnyi Place A4, B2, 19 Sungkao Road, Xinyi District, Taipei, Taiwan. 名稱: 鼎泰豐. 地址: 台北市松高路19號B2 (新光三越信義新天地A4館)